thejsway/thejsway/manuscript/chapter16.md

 This result demonstrates that the launch order of keyboard-related events is as expected: `keydown` -> `keyup`.

+!!! note

-> The `keydown` event is fired several times when a key is kept pressed.
+    The `keydown` event is fired several times when a key is kept pressed.

 ### Mouse clicks